logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 At the bottom of the page, select **Review + Create**, and then click **Create** to deploy.
 Deployment can take a few minutes.

 <!-- info-box-start:info -->
-Only new logs that are created from the moment the integration process is complete, will get shipped.
-Logs that were added before this integration, will not get shipped.
+Only new logs that are created from the moment the integration process is complete are sent to Logz.io.
+Logs that were added before this integration are not sent to Logz.io.
 {:.info-box.important}
 <!-- info-box-end -->